KMarsh-code/global-renewable-energy-analysis/README.md

 * [Dashboard](https://github.com/KMarsh-code/global-renewable-energy-analysis/tree/main/dashboard)

 ## Dataset Content
-The Global Renewable Energy dataset is freely available on [Kaggle](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption), and is maintained by [Our World in Data](https://ourworldindata.org/energy).
+The Global Renewable Energy dataset is freely available on [Kaggle](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption), and is compiled and maintained by [Our World in Data](https://ourworldindata.org/energy).
 This dataset contains a collection of key metrics on energy production and consumption from different sources for countries around the world dating from 1900-2022 (world_energy_consumption_raw.csv).
 For the purposes of this project, this dataset underwent preprocessing including extraction of key metrics, and was limited to 1982-2022.
 After this preprocessing, the dataset contained 45 columns and 8508 rows, with one row per country per year (world_energy_consumption_cleaned.csv).
 Data on production and consumption of solar, wind, hydro, biofuel, nuclear and fossils (coal, oil and gas combined) were used in the analyses and visualisations.
 A description of each column in the 'cleaned' dataset is available [here]().
 In addition, a summary dataset of averages and totals over the last five years per country was created for use in analyses and dashboard creation (world_energy_consumption_last5_summary.csv).

 ## Business Requirements
 An environmental NGO is running a campaign for sustainable futures, with the aim of increasing awareness of the state of the renewable energy market globally.
 This project will create a report on global trends in renewable energy, revealing global leaders in the green energy transition and predicting future trends.
 This will be in form of an interactive tool that will be shared with the public for engagement and awareness, as well as machine learning models to predict future trends.

-## Hypotheses and validation
+## Hypotheses and Validation

 **H1: Historical growth in renewables is linked to a country's gross domestic product (GDP)**.
 Countries with higher GDP have slower growth in fossil fuel consumption (they already peaked) and faster growth in renewables.
 In contrast, emerging economies (those with lower GDP) still show strong growth in fossil fuel consumption.